Environmental Stewardship/Corporate Social Responsibilities

 Development and Conservation of the Verde Island Passage

 First Gen, along with First Philippine Conservation, Inc. and Conservation International, also initiated a program in 2006 to protect the Verde Island Passage off the coastal waters of Batangas, Oriental Mindoro, Occidental Mindoro, Marinduque and Romblon.
-The program involves conservation work in partnership with local communities along the area.
-The Verde Island Passage hosts a fragile ecosystem that is so significant that a marine scientist, Dr. Kent Carpenter from the International Union for Conservation of Nature called it the “Center of the Center” in marine biodiversity.
+The program, called Project Center of the Center (Project CoC), involves marine conservation work in partnership with local communities along the area.
+The Verde Island Passage hosts a fragile ecosystem that is so significant that a marine scientist, Dr. Kent Carpenter from the International Union for Conservation of Nature, called it the “Center of the Center” in marine biodiversity.
 The conservation of Verde Island Passage has attracted the support of a number of organizations and corporations that are convinced with Verde Island Passage’s importance in the preservation of the world’s marine biodiversity.

 Support for Quality Education